 Automating the process should also lower costs, which could allow Redfin Mortgage to offer more competitive mortgage rates.

-But we do know that their mortgage advisors will not be paid a commission for offering a certain loan product or rate because they’ll be paid based on customer reviews.
+Also, their mortgage advisors will not be paid a commission for offering a certain loan product or rate because they’ll be paid based on customer reviews.

 Additionally, Redfin real estate agents won’t receive any incentives for recommending a Redfin loan over outside options.